J-Champagne/Image_Editor/README.md

                    By default, '(copy)' is appended between the image name and it's format.
 Ex. image.bmp -> image(copy).bmp -c --copy          Copies the specified image.
 -g --grey --gray   Converts image to grayscale.
 Automatically creates a copy of the image. *Only 24 bit BMP images supported* -b --brightness    Adjusts the brightness.
 Must be followed by an integral.
+A + value will make the image brighter,
+                   while a negative value will make it darker.
+Brightness values range from 0 (Black) to 255 (White).

 ```